Digital-Naturalism-Laboratories/bucket-o-bugs/README.md

 # bucket-o-bugs
-Sort through wild bugs (insects) localized from a specific location in the world to help humans id them hierarchically
+Sort through wild bugs (insects) localized from a specific location in the world to help humans id them hierarchically.